-Ventotene is an island of the Pontine archipelago, originally called Pandataria and said to be “the island of the sirens” of Ulysses.
-Here many Roman women lived in exile, including Julia, daughter of the Roman Emperor Augustus.
+Ventotene is an island in the Pontine archipelago, originally called Pandataria ( for its fruits), and is said to be “the island of the mermaids” of Ulysses.
+Because of its position it has been chosen as a place of exile for many important Roman women including Giulia, daughter of the Roman emperor Augustus.

 The emperor had built on this islande far from Rom a villa dedicated to idleness, creating a port and a water system.
 The port excavated in a large volcanic tuff rock is an artificial basin still in use today.

 The water system on a volcanic island without natural sources consisted solely of rainwater collection tanks built with great skill and technique in which the waters remained oxygenated and in motion to avoid decay.
 After the period of Roman domination, Ventotene was abandoned and, after a long phase of decay, all the Pontine islands passed under the control of the Bourbons who had a bright thought about a societal project.
 Ponza and Ventotene were part of the personal belon- gings of Elisabetta Farnese, mother of King Charles of Bourbon.
 The sovereigns decide to experiment, on these islands, a new system of socio-economic structure starting first from the island of Ponza.
 In thePrammatica Prima Prima (the name of the laws of the Bourbon Kingdom) the king offers some land on the islands of Ponza and Ventotene in emphyteusis (right to land bound to re sponsibility to improve it).